Dun-sin/Whisper/README.md

 ## ✏️ Edit with Gitpod

-Click this button to run this project in Gitpod which comes with pre-configured environment.
+Click this button to run this project in Gitpod which comes with a pre-configured environment.

 <a href="https://gitpod.io/#type=client/https://github.com/Dun-sin/Whisper">
 <img